Dear Hormones,

 The social skills necessary for going into adult life are developed during this phase.
 Hormones help teenagers overcome social anxiety.
 When hormone levels don't hit the needed peaks, the individual is reluctant to socially engage.

 After several years of social reluctance, the personality doesn't form nester instincts.
-We will see a rise in isolation, substance abuse, addictive behaviors around video games, over-eating, and TV binge-watching—avoiding the bonding with others needed to develop the healthy social skills needed throughout life.
+We will see a rise in isolation, substance abuse, addictive behaviors around video games, overeating, and TV binge-watching—avoiding the bonding with others needed to develop the healthy social skills needed throughout life.

 Balanced hormones at the early nester phase of adolescence are critical to building human bonding and social skills needed for maturing into adulthood.